On the Expressive Power of Geometric Graph Neural Networks: The Geometric Weisfeiler-Leman Test

-where $\vj = [j_1, \dots, j_k ]$ are all possible $k$-tuples formed of elements of $\mathcal{N}_i$.
+\textbf{Invariant GWL. } Since we are interested in understanding the role of $\fG$-equivariance, we also consider a more restrictive Invariant GWL (IGWL) that only updates node colours using the $\fG$-orbit injective $\textsc{I-Hash}$ function and does not propagate geometric information: \textbf{IGWL with $k$-body scalars. } In order to further analyse the construction of the node colouring function $\textsc{I-Hash}$, we consider $\text{IGWL}_{(k)}$ based on the maximum number of nodes involved in the computation of $\fG$-invariant scalars (also known as the `body order' \citep{batatia2022design}): and $\textsc{I-Hash}_{(k+1)}$ is defined as: where $\vj = [j_1, \dots, j_k ]$ are all possible $k$-tuples formed of elements of $\mathcal{N}_i$.
 Therefore, $\text{IGWL}_{(k)}$ is now constrained to extract information only from all the possible $k$-sized tuples of nodes (including the central node) in a neighbourhood.
 For instance, $\textsc{I-Hash}_{(2)}$ can identify neighbourhoods only up to pairwise distances among the central node and any of its neighbours (\textit{i.e.} a $2$-body scalar), while $\textsc{I-Hash}_{(3)}$ up to distances and angles formed by any two edges (\textit{i.e.} a $3$-body scalar).
 Notably, distances and angles alone are incomplete descriptors of local geometry as there exist several counterexamples that require higher body-order invariants to be distinguished \citep{bartok2013representing, pozdnyakov2020incompleteness}.
-Therefore, $\textsc{I-Hash}_{(k)}$ with lower $k$ makes the colouring weaker.
+Therefore, $\textsc{I-Hash}_{(k)}$ with lower scalarisation body order $k$ makes the colouring weaker.